-The Electrical Trades Union has released a new report ‘Nowhere to Go’ about the lack of adequate bathroom amenities for workers on many work sites around Australia.
+The Electrical Trades Union released a report in 2021 called ‘Nowhere to Go’ about the lack of adequate bathroom amenities for workers on many work sites around Australia.

 The report exposes unsanitary, unsafe, inaccessible and unsuitable amenities faced by many workers in our industry and how this issue is disproportionately impacting women.